hypothesis/h/README.rst

 About
 -----

-Hypothesis brings community peer review to The Internet.
-It is a web application which enables rich annotation of web content.
-The project acts as a community aggregator for annotations and identity provider [*]_ for annotators.
-It also serves embed code for an annotation agent designed with modern web browsers in mind.
+Hypothesis is a tool for annotating the web.

+- A service for storing community annotations
+- An account system for user registration
+- Authorization for client applications
+- A browser-based annotator client featuring:
+  - Chrome and Firefox browser extensions
+  - A bookmarklet
+  - A publisher embed code

 Installation
 ------------